The Starfighters: Appearance on MST3K

-The Starfighters was featured in episode #612 of Mystery Science Theater 3000.
+The Starfighters was featured in season six episode twelve of Mystery Science Theater 3000.
 The cast and crew (and later fans) of Mystery Science Theater 3000 were the film's most prominent critics.
 Tom Servo summed it up thus: "So basically, according to themselves, the Air Force is a bunch of leather-faced, not-so-bright, heavy drinking, dull-witted speed freaks who poop in their pants and can't make it with women, right?"
 The Mystery Science Theater 3000 Amazing Colossal Episode Guide complained "nothing happens in it."
 It provided several running gags that were repeated throughout the series: humming the jazzy music whenever an aircraft is seen flying, mentions of the "poopie suit" (an Air Force survival suit designed to help contain body heat in the event of a bailout over water), and the use of the word "refueling" as a synonym for any long, dull scene.